 Spelling and Grammar

-There’s also the possibility that you could be asked to take part in a short telephone or video interview with the recruitment team.
+At this stage, there’s also the possibility that you could be asked to take part in a short telephone or video interview with the recruitment team.

 The Assessment Day

-During these days, recruiters will screen potential cabin crew in exercises like role-plays and group discussions, before interviewing the most promising applicants on a one to one basis.
+During these days, recruiters will screen potential cabin crew in exercises such as role-plays and group discussions, before interviewing the most promising applicants on a one to one basis.